imVincentTan/expense/README.md

 # expense
-This is an expense tracker!
+This is an expense tracker using the MERN stack!

 To make sure it works, please install all the required dependencies.